Professional AssociationsProfessional Associations: ACM | American Physical Society

 more informationMore information: Publications on Google Scholar | STEM Project | Eclipse STEM | Healthcare Research at Almaden | Public Health Information Affinity Domain | My Tropical Fish Page

-James H. Kaufman is a research in the Science to Solutions Department at the IBM Almaden Research Center in San Jose, Calif.
-He is currently serving as Chief Scientist and leading research in for the "Sequence the Food Supply Chain" consortium, a new project exploring metagenomics for food safety.
+James H. Kaufman is chief scientist for the Science to Solutions Department at the IBM Almaden Research Center in San Jose, Calif.
+He is currently leading the creation of a new relational database genotype to phenotype for bacterial life.
+On top of OMXWare one can build applications we call OMXWare.
 He is also Eclipse project co-lead for the SpatioTemporal Modeler (http://www.eclipse.org/stem).
 He is a Fellow of the American Physical Society, a Distinguished Scientist of the Association for Computing Machinery, and an IBM Distinguished Research Staff Member.
 During his career with IBM Research, Dr. Kaufman has made contributions to such diverse fields as simulation science, magnetic device technology, pattern formation, conducting polymers, diamond-like carbon, superconductivity, experimental studies of the Moon Illusion, distributed computing, privacy protection, and grid middleware.
 Dr. Kaufman received his B.A. in Physics from Cornell University and his Ph.D. in Physics from University of California-Santa Barbara.